Mercedes-Benz S-Series

-The Mercedes-Benz S-Series (W06) was a successful line of sports cars produced from 1926–1933.
-They are also nicknamed as the "white elephants."
+The Mercedes-Benz S-Series (W06), nicknamed "the white elephant", was a successful line of sports cars produced from 1926 to 1933.

 Origin

-In the run-up to the merger between Daimler and Benz & Cie, a race-oriented version of Daimler's Type 630 luxury car was produced with a modified chassis that was called the Model K (K for 'Kurzer Radstand' or short wheelbase in English).
+In the run-up to the merger between Daimler and Benz & Cie, a race-oriented version of Daimler's Type 630 luxury car was produced with a modified chassis.
+It was called the Model K (K for Kurzer Radstand, German for 'short wheelbase').
 The new Daimler-Benz corporation, which produced cars under the brand name Mercedes-Benz, decided that it would create an even more advanced race car building upon the best features of the Model K, which would be called the Model S (S for Sport).